-Renée is an essayist, novelist, travel writer and speaker who calls both Williamston, Michigan and Paris, France home.
+Renée is an essayist, novelist, and travel writer who calls both Michigan and Paris, France home.

 Renée’s Writing